 Cultivating relationships with travel media across the country and around the world, Destination BC and our partners create both proactive opportunities to showcase BC’s tourism stories, and in turn, are ready with information and support when media approach with assignments and travel plans already in hand.

-Destination BC, in partnership will all regions and Destination Marketing Organizations (DMOs), actively invite travel media to visit and experience British Columbia on press trips, also called media visits or familiarization trips (FAMs).
+Destination BC, in partnership with all regions and Destination Marketing Organizations (DMOs), actively invite travel media to visit and experience British Columbia on press trips, also called media visits or familiarization trips (FAMs).
 Supporting FAMs is a cost-effective way of creating awareness of your tourism business.

 FAMs offer an opportunity to have travel media experience your business firsthand and include your property, experience or product in their story.
 FAMs, like all activities working with travel media, rely on long-term commitments.
 Tourism is a business based on building relationships and investing in opportunities.